catcoinxct/Catcoin/README.md

 # Catcoin Meme Token
-A community Driven meme token that provide charitable donations to mental health organizations and animal shelters around the globe.
+Catcoin (XCT) is a community based meme token.
+Developed on 2 different blockchains.
+This will be driven by the community itself.
+Our goal is to provide charitable donations to mental health  organizations and animal shelters around the globe.
+This will be achieved through price movement but we also want the community to do their part and donate wherever they can.
+We want to bring positivity to the world!
+Catcoin (XCT) is a fun, new and rapidly growing form of digital currency.
+This form of digital currency is called “cryptocurrency”; a type of digital currency.
+Cryptocurrency is completely anonymous, decentralized, and extremely secure.
+Catcoin (XCT) is used with a wallet on your computer, your smartphone, or a website.
+You can use it to buy goods and services, or trade it for other currencies (both other cryptocurrencies or traditional currency like US dollars).